rohitbathi/Statistical-Techniques-and-Neural-Classification/README.md

 # Statistical Learning Techniques and Neural Network-Based Digit Classification

 ## Overview
-This README documents a two-part course project focusing on statistical learning and pattern recognition techniques using neural networks.
+This project focuses on a two-part course project focusing on statistical learning and pattern recognition techniques using neural networks.

 ## Part 1: Classification of MNIST Digits 5 & 6
 ### Objective